+The U.S. Small Business Administration’s (SBA) Economic Injury Disaster Loan (EIDL) provides economic relief to businesses that are currently experiencing temporary difficulties and loss of revenue.
 There is no minimum loan requirement, although loans are capped at $2,000,000 per business.
 EIDL may supplement a Paycheck Protection Program loan as long as the funds are not used for the same purpose.
 The loan repayment may be deferred for up to one year and repayment terms up to 30 years are available.

 Small businesses including:

 This advance is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 This loan advance will not have to be repaid.
 Recipients do not have to be approved for a loan in order to receive the advance, but the amount of the loan advance will be deducted from total loan eligibility.